Luzifer/nginx-sso/README.md

 ```

 You can see how to configure the provider the example above: No surprises, just ensure you are using bcrypt hashes for the passwords, no other hash functions are supported.

+If `enable_basic_auth` is set to `true` the credentials can also be submitted through basic auth.
+This is useful for services whose clients does not support other types of authentication.

 ### Provider configuration: Token Auth (`token`)